 TIME.com's Battleland Blog

-Project(s): Contracting in Conflicts, Diplomacy and Development, Iran, Special Operations Forces, Terrorism, Irregular Warfare and Crime, Iraq, U.S. Military Forces and Operations, Voices from the Field Event Series, WMD and Nuclear Proliferation
+Project(s): Contested Commons, Contracting in Conflicts, Cyber Security, Diplomacy and Development, Earth Monitoring and U.S. National Security, Iraq, Middle East, Military Personnel, Special Operations Forces, Terrorism, Irregular Warfare and Crime, Twenty First Century Strategic Environment, U.S. Military Forces and Operations, U.S. National Security and Defense Policy

-People: Lieutenant General David W. Barno, USA (Ret.), Dr. Nora Bensahel, Dr. John A. Nagl
+People: Dr. Margaret C. Harrell, Dr. John A. Nagl